-Why lateral innovation, not just vertical innovation, is key to our future.
-Vertical innovation can advance sectors.
-Innovating laterally can make the impossible happen.
+Vertical innovation can advance sectors, but additional dimensions of innovation can make the impossible happen.
 Creating an innovation mindset means examining how we’re taught to think and how we structure industry.
 By changing how we expect kids to think we can encourage more – including girls – into STEAM (Science, Technology, Engineering, Arts and Mathematics) and inspire them to think in new and novel ways.
 By changing industry structure can encourage new forms of innovation which both creates new revenue opportunities and inspires further innovative thought.

 Maria Ingold is a strategic and technical innovator.
 Mixing a background in Computer Science and Fine Art, she specialises in visual technology and emerging tech.
 Maria loves monetising great content.
 She’s a BAFTA film and TV judge who watches 150 films per year.
 Her passion has driven a 25-year international track record creating emerging visual technology across film and TV, video, games and digital media.